tohenk/b860hv5-os10-root/README.md

 Enable Developer Options and activate USB debugging

 IP address of your device=172.16.1.45
+* daemon not running; starting now at tcp:5037
+* daemon started successfully

 Make sure to allow this computer to access ADB then Magisk App will be installed to your device